Philobdella gracilis: Diet and behaviour

 Moore wrote that the leeches he had observed preyed "in part at least on weaker creatures", citing the presence of the remains of an earthworm (of the genus Allolobophora) in one specimen's alimentary canal.
 Moore noted that the species might also occasionally feed on blood.
 According to Viosca, P. gracilis could often be found attached to many species of amphibians, possibly with a preference for the bullfrog as a host.
 He also described how when wading in a pool with bare legs, disturbing the muddy bottom could induce the leeches to his legs, but that they had never attempted to actually suck his blood nor, to his knowledge, were they any records of the leeches parasitizing humans.
-He noted that "if they did, this would be a well known fact", as many people regularly worked in leech-infested areas and "the public has a tendency to exaggerate rather than suppress facts."
+He drily noted that "if they did, this would be a well known fact", as many people regularly worked in leech-infested areas and "the public has a tendency to exaggerate rather than suppress facts."